Efficiency of Self-Adjusting Heaps: Analysis of slim heaps

 \subsection{The treap and its boundaries}

-In slim and smooth heaps, the links done during a delete-min do not occur in separate passes, so the concept of reduced ranks is not helpful.
-Instead of partitioning the links done during a delete-min into passes, we partition them in a way that depends on the treap formed by these links.
-As defined in Section~\ref{S:self-adjusting-heaps}, this is the binary tree $\cT$ whose edges are the left and right links done during the delete-min.
+In slim and smooth heaps, the links done during a delete-min do not occur in separate passes, so the concept of $b$-reduced ranks is not helpful.
+Instead of partitioning the links done during a delete-min into passes, we partition them in a way that depends on the treap $\cT$ whose edges are the links done during the delete-min.
+In this section we study some properties of this treap and introduce some relevant terminology.

-We define a \emph{boundary} of $\cT$ to be a partition of the set of nodes in $\cT$ into two nonempty \emph{sides}, such that every node on one side is smaller in symmetric order than every node on the other side.
+We define a \emph{boundary} of $\cT$ to be a partition of the set of nodes in $\cT$ into two nonempty \emph{sides}, such that every node on one side is smaller in symmetric order (with respect to $\cT$) than every node on the other side.
 The former is the \emph{left side} of the boundary; the latter is the \emph{right side}.
 Each node $x$ in $\cT$ except the largest in symmetric order defines a unique boundary whose left side contains $x$ and all smaller nodes in symmetric order and whose right side contains all nodes larger than $x$ in symmetric order.
 We call this the \emph{boundary of $x$}.
 A link $vw$ done during the delete-min \emph{crosses} a boundary if exactly one of $v$ and $w$ is on each side of the boundary.
 See Figure~\ref{F:alternating}.

 \begin{lemma} Let $\cT$ be the treap formed by a delete-min in a slim or smooth heap.
-Given the boundary of a node $x$ in $\cT$, all the links in $\cT$ that cross the boundary are on a single path in $\cT$.
+Given the boundary of a node $x$ in $\cT$, all the links in $\cT$ that cross the boundary are on a single path in $\cT$ from the root of $\cT$ down to either $x$, if $x$ does not win a crossing link, or down to the smallest node greater than $x$ in symmetric order if $x$ does win a crossing link.
 Along this path, the links crossing the boundary alternate between left and right.
-The lowest link in $\cT$ crossing the boundary is either the right link won by $x$, or the link lost by $x$ if $x$ did not win a right link. \end{lemma} \begin{proof} Start at the root of $\cT$ and follow the path $P$ defined as follows: Let $v$ be the current node on the path, initially the root.
+If $x$ wins a right link in $\cT$, this link is the lowest link to cross the boundary. \end{lemma} \begin{proof} Start at the root of $\cT$ and follow the path $P$ defined as follows: Let $v$ be the current node on the path, initially the root.
 If $v$ is larger in symmetric order than $x$, replace $v$ by its left child in $\cT$; otherwise, replace $v$ by its right child in $\cT$.
 Repeat until $v=x$.
-If $x$ has a right child, follow the link to its right child.
-Stop.
+If $x$ has a right child, replace $v$ by its right child, and then repeatedly replace $v$ by its left child until $v$ has no left child.